-The Company is committed to its exploration strategy in Nevada, and discovery-based value creation business model going forward into Fiscal 2019.
-The Company continued its normal course of business in mineral exploration in Q1 Fiscal 2019 (April - June 2018).
+The Company is committed to its exploration strategy in Nevada, and discovery-based value creation business model through Fiscal 2019.
+The Company continued its normal course of business in mineral exploration in Q2 Fiscal 2019 (July - September 2018).

-The Company is well financed to carry out both its mineral exploration strategy and its corporate business (general and administrative costs; G&A), based on the financing completed in February 2017, in concert with the Company's listing transaction, closed March 23, 2017, and augmented by non-brokered private placements closed March 19th and April 13th, 2018, respectively.
-Working capital at the beginning of Fiscal 2019 was approximately \$3.1M.
+The Company is sufficiently financed to carry out both its mineral exploration strategy and its corporate business (general and administrative costs; G&A), based on the financing completed in February 2017, in concert with the Company's listing transaction, closed March 23, 2017, and augmented by non-brokered private placements closed March 19th and April 13th, 2018, respectively.